Twinki14/NAS/README.md

 ## Setup
 ### mNXT uses the official NXT Client, so just boot NXT up and start the script.
-### The NXT Client must be set to **Compatibility Mode** if you want Color-find functions to work!
+### The NXT Client must be set to **Compatibility Mode** if you want Color-finding functions to work!
 It's normal for the client to lag until it fully loads the shaders

 ```pascal
 program new;